 - On the "Details" page of your election setup, find the "Voters can view the election results" setting (under the Security heading; it is the last section on the page).

 - Set that setting to either "any time after the election starts" or "only after the election has ended".
 The voters will need to be able to view the results in order to verify anything!

 - Continue to the "Ballot" stage, and build your ballot as required.

-- This step is more of a warning: if you choose to use "Advanced Ballot Customization", you will see that you can modify the "Confirmation" screen text that the voters see after they've submitted their ballot.
+- If you choose to use "Advanced Ballot Customization", do not remove the portion about verification code if you want your election to be independently observable and certifiable.
 If you choose to remove the portion about the verification code, the voters will not be able to see their verification code.

-- More options will appear once you've selected "Email notices".
-Choose "Email a receipt to voters" to get their verification code emailed to them directly after they vote.
+- If you want voters to receive the verificaiton by email, choose email notices and select "Email a receipt to voters" to get their verification code emailed to them directly after they vote.

-- Share the results with your voters at the conclusion of the election.
-Voters will be able to view the "Vote Audit" and can verify the integrity of their vote by comparing their verification code to the list in the "Vote Audit".
+- Share the results with your voters at the conclusion of your election.
+When results are shared, voters will be able to view the "Vote Audit" and can verify the integrity of their vote by comparing their verification code to the list in the "Vote Audit".